Brochin5671/photo-store/README.md

 A simple photo storage application using Cordova and Firebase.

 ## How to Use
-* Install dependencies and choose of the available platforms to run
+* Install dependencies and choose of the available platforms to run (recommended platform is browser)
 ```
 npm install